AGCode23/For-Web-Training/README.md

 # README

-## About this repository.
+## About this Repository:

 This repository includes training files for web development.

-### Sources
+### Sources:

-Sources of these programs are all around the internet.
+The sources of these programs are from various locations on the internet.

-### P.S.
+### P.S.:

-Feel free to add more programs to make this repository an all-around training repo.
+Feel free to add more programs to make this repository a comprehensive training resource.